breadrock1/doc-searcher/README.md

 # Doc-Searcher

 Doc-Searcher is a simple and flexible document search application, leveraging the capabilities of Rust and Elasticsearch (by default) to provide efficient and effective full-text search in documents.
 This project aims to offer a straightforward solution for indexing and searching through a large corpus of documents with the speed and accuracy provided by Elasticsearch.

 The maing goal - implement simple but powerful system of storing and indexing documents with searhing functionality (full-text, semantic).
 I decided to use elasticsearch as default searching engine but you may using own solutions by implementing `SearcherService` async trait for Tantiby, QDrant or own solution...

 ## Features

-- **Full-Text Search**: Quickly find documents based on contentb based on choosed searching engine;
+- **Full-Text Search**: Quickly find documents based on content based on choosed searching engine;
+- **Semantic Search**: Fast semantic searching by external embeddings service;
 - **Rust Performance**: Benefit from the speed and safety of Rust;
 - **REST API**: Easy to use REST API for searching documents and control management of indexing;
 - **Docker Support**: Easy deployment with Docker and docker-compose;